⚠️ Safety First

 How to identify a worn CV joint:

-Vibration at specific speeds that does not match wheel balance patterns — inner CV joint issues often cause vibration under load at highway speed that disappears when you lift off the throttle.
+- Vibration at specific speeds under load: Inner CV joint issues often cause a vibration on the highway that disappears when you lift off the gas.

 Driveshaft Imbalance or Damage

-Distinguishing driveshaft from wheel balance: If the vibration frequency changes with engine speed (revving in neutral increases the vibration), the source is engine-related.
-If it changes only with road speed regardless of engine speed, the source is rotating with the wheels — tyre, wheel, wheel bearing, or driveshaft.
+Distinguishing from wheel balance: If the vibration frequency changes when you rev the engine in neutral, it's engine-related.
+If it only changes with vehicle speed, it's rotating with the wheels or driveshaft.

 Section 6: Engine and Transmission Issues